shopware/docs/guides/plugins/plugins/content/mail/add-mail-template.md

 ```
 {% endcode %}

-First of all let's have a look at the small `update` method.
+First of all, let's have a look at the small `update` method.
 It's mainly just fetching the mail template type ID using a short SQL statement and afterwards it executes the method `createMailTemplate`, which will cover all the other steps.

 Now on to the `createMailTemplate` method, which looks big, but isn't that scary.
 First of all, we're fetching the language IDs for both `en_GB` and `de_DE`.